dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5.5.3 Molecular binding energies

 We studied hydrogen, which as an element scarcely exists on Earth, mainly to understand chemical bonds.
 Chemical bonds are formed by attractions between electrons and protons, so the hydrogen atom is the simplest chemical bond.
 The main defect of this model is that the electron–proton bond in a hydrogen atom is much shorter than in most bonds.
 A typical chemical bond is roughly 1.5 ångströms, three times larger than the Bohr radius.
 Because electrostatic energy scales as 𝐸 ∝ 1/𝑟, a typical bond energy should be smaller than hydrogen's binding energy by a factor of 3.
-Hydrogen's binding energy is roughly 14 electron volts, so 𝐸bond is roughly 4 electron volts—in agreement with the bond-energy values tabulated in Section 2.1.
+Hydrogen's binding energy is roughly 14 electron volts, so 𝐸bond is roughly 4 electron volts — in agreement with the bond-energy values tabulated in Section 2.1.

 Another important bond is the hydrogen bond.
 These intermolecular bonds, which hold water molecules together, are weaker than the intra molecular hydrogen–oxygen bonds within a water molecule.
 But hydrogen bonds determine important properties of the most important liquid on our planet.

-For example, the hydrogen-bond energy determines water's heat of vaporization—which determines much of our weather, including the average rainfall on the Earth (as we found in Section 3.4.3).
+For example, the hydrogen-bond energy determines water's heat of vaporization — which determines much of our weather, including the average rainfall on the Earth (as we found in Section 3.4.3).

 O−